Serotonin: Aging and age-related phenotypes

-Serotonin is known to regulate aging, learning and memory.
+Serotonin is known to regulate aging, learning, and memory.
 The first evidence comes from the study of longevity in C. elegans.
 During early phase of aging, the level of serotonin increases, which alters locomotory behaviors and associative memory.
 The effect is restored by mutations and drugs (including mianserin and methiothepin) that inhibit serotonin receptors.
 The observation does not contradict with the notion that the serotonin level goes down in mammals and humans, which is typically seen in late but not early phase of aging.

 Biochemical mechanisms

 Biosynthesis

-In animals including humans, serotonin is synthesized from the amino acid L-tryptophan by a short metabolic pathway consisting of two enzymes, tryptophan hydroxylase (TPH) and aromatic amino acid decarboxylase (DDC), and the coenzyme pyridoxal phosphate.
+In animals and humans, serotonin is synthesized from the amino acid L-tryptophan by a short metabolic pathway consisting of two enzymes, tryptophan hydroxylase (TPH) and aromatic amino acid decarboxylase (DDC), and the coenzyme pyridoxal phosphate.
 The TPH-mediated reaction is the rate-limiting step in the pathway.

 TPH has been shown to exist in two forms: TPH1, found in several tissues, and TPH2, which is a neuron-specific isoform.

 Serotonin can be synthesized from tryptophan in the lab using Aspergillus niger and Psilocybe coprophila as catalysts.
 The first phase to 5-hydroxytryptophan would require letting tryptophan sit in ethanol and water for 7 days, then mixing in enough HCl (or other acid) to bring the pH to 3, and then adding NaOH to make a pH of 13 for 1 hour.
-Asperigillus niger would be the catalyst for this first phase.
+Aspergillus niger would be the catalyst for this first phase.
 The second phase to synthesizing tryptophan itself from the 5-hydroxytryptophan intermediate would require adding ethanol and water, and letting sit for 30 days this time.
 The next two steps would be the same as the first phase: adding HCl to make the pH = 3, and then adding NaOH to make the pH very basic at 13 for 1 hour.
 This phase uses the Psilocybe coprophila as the catalyst for the reaction.

 Serotonin taken orally does not pass into the serotonergic pathways of the central nervous system, because it does not cross the blood–brain barrier.
 However, tryptophan and its metabolite 5-hydroxytryptophan (5-HTP), from which serotonin is synthesized, do cross the blood–brain barrier.
 These agents are available as dietary supplements and in various foods, and may be effective serotonergic agents.

 One product of serotonin breakdown is 5-hydroxyindoleacetic acid (5-HIAA), which is excreted in the urine.
 Serotonin and 5-HIAA are sometimes produced in excess amounts by certain tumors or cancers, and levels of these substances may be measured in the urine to test for these tumors.